LHBCB/SECTOR/README.md

 - Notebook support: `notebook`, `ipykernel`

 ## 3. Running SECTOR from the command line
 SECTOR expects data in `.h5ad` (AnnData) format.
-By default, both the CLI and Python API look for files at
+By default, both the CLI and Python API look for files at:
 ```bash
 {dataset_path}/{dataset}/{slice}.h5ad
 ```
-For example, the 10x Visium DLPFC slice used in the tutorial is expected at
+For example, the 10x Visium DLPFC slice used in the tutorial (see our paper for detailed information about this dataset) is expected at:
 ```bash
 ./data/DLPFC/151673.h5ad
 ```
 You can change `--dataset_path`, `--dataset` and `--slice` (or the corresponding arguments in the Python API) to point to your own datasets.

-Example dataset used in the tutorial can be downloaded from: http://sdmbench.drai.cn/tcm/download/?file_path=/mnt/JINGD/data/file/sdmbench/db/151673.h5ad.

 The main CLI entry point is `run_sector.py`.
 A typical run on a DLPFC slice is:
 ```bash